108charlotte/magic-mirror/readme.md

 - Keeps me focused and on top of upcoming events

 # 🧰 Extras
-I also have a Sense HAT temperature monitor running on the same Pi, which changes the LED color based on CPU temperature.
-It’s super simple, but makes sure I don't overheat by accident when working overtime :)
+I also have a Sense HAT temperature monitor running on the same Pi, which changes the LED color based on CPU temperature, to make sure I don't overheat by accident :)

 # 📚 Resources
 Check out resources.md for some of the tutorials, tools, and references I used while building this.